Introduction

 Group private practice

-A group private practice is a healthcare business that has two or more practitioners, plus additional administrative staff.
-Group practices may have a singular specialty, or the practitioners could specialize in a different field.
-Income is typically split equally between the practitioners depending on work hours, experience, and the number of patients that are seen.
-Whilst group practices are a fantastic way to learn new skills and enhance communication, they can also be limiting in terms of career growth and management responsibility.
+A group private practice is a healthcare business with two or more practitioners and additional administrative staff.
+Group practice owners may have a singular specialty, or the practitioners could specialize in a different field.
+Income is typically split equally between the practitioners depending on work hours, experience, and the number of patients seen.

 What are the major pros and cons of solo practice vs group practice?